lumeland/lume.land/docs/core/components.md

 });
 ```

-Now, you can use the component like before:
+Now, you can use the component like this:

 ```vento
 {{ comp.ui.button({ text: "Login" }) }}